dddrrreee/cs240lx-25spr/labs/10-pmu/README.md

      And the return hits seem to max out at 3.
 Let me know if you figure out anything more than this!

+  4. Branch: branches include at least "branch and link" (function calls).
+     The branch counters are unclear to me, tbh.

 I'll add some suggestions (which you can ignore) as the lab goes.
 If you see this sentence do a pull!